Direct DRS Connection

 Note: If you have multiple Area Connections (multiple Ethernet Cards) and if you don’t know which one is connected to the radar, you can temporary disconnect the Ethernet Cable from the computer and look at which icon will display a red cross.
 This will indicate the LAN that has been disconnected from the computer, and thus the one that needs to be configured.

 Once the computer's IP address has been assigned, launch TimeZero in Navigation Mode.
-Open the "Options" by clicking on the "TimeZero" logo (located at the top left corner) and select "NavNet".
-Make sure that the Radar is detected.
+Open the "Options" by clicking on the "TimeZero" logo (located at the top left corner) and select Device List.
+Make sure the Radar is listed inside the "Local Device List".
 Do not proceed to the next step until all Furuno Ethernet sensors are properly listed.

 Configuration

 Open the Radar Options in TimeZero.
-Under "Radar Initial Setup", select the DRS Hostname and adjust the DRS initial settings just like you would from a NavNet3D or TZtouch MFD.
+Under "Radar Initial Setup", select the DRS Hostname and adjust the DRS initial settings just like you would from a NavNet MFD.

 Note: There is no feedback when pushing the “Radar Optimization” button.
 This is normal!